11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Cinque Torri, Passo Giau area, 32043 Cortina d’Ampezzo, Belluno, Veneto, Italy

-We stopped at Rifugio Scoiattoli for a hearty lunch of speck, eggs, and potatoes, paired with an IPA and finished with powdered sugar doughnuts marked with tiny hearts.
+We stopped at Rifugio Scoiattoli for a hearty lunch of speck, eggs, and potatoes, paired with an IPA and finished with powdered sugar doughnuts stamped with tiny hearts.
+The setting was lively yet peaceful, with views stretching across endless peaks.

 Cinque Torri, Passo Giau area, 32043 Cortina d’Ampezzo, Belluno, Veneto, Italy